yohn-dezmon/lending-club-loan-pipeline/README.md

 Initially just open the SSH connection to both security groups.

 Modify the in-bound rules for the Spark Cluster security group as follows:
+**Source is left blank as it will be specific to your AWS account**

 | Type | Source | Description |
 |-----------|---------|----------------|